Jtoosh/itc210/notes.md

 ```

 What this does is make the width of the `div` element change from 100px to 300px over a 2 second period when the mouse hovers over the `div` element.
 The syntax for the transition property is `transition: property duration timing-function delay;`.

+**Lecture 9/8: Git, Markdown, WSL and Docker**
+Git is a VCS (Version Control System).
+It is like the Google Drive of programming (according to Reagan lol).
+It tracks all of the changes made to tracked files, saves you from mistakes and hardware/software failures, allows with collaborations, and allows you to go back to previous versions of your code.

+Some lingo:

+- Remote: a shared copy of a repo on a managed service like GitHub or GitLab
+- Push: copying commits from a local to a remote
+- Pull: retrieve *and* merge commits from a remote
+- Sync: pull and then push
+- Branch: commits in the same repo, but not on or affecting the main branch
+- Fork: A copy of the entire repo, on a remote
+- Pull request: a request for a repo manager to merge in commits from a branch or a fork.

+Git Remote Hosts:

+- GitHub (most popular)
+- Atlassian Bitbucket (also quite popular)
+- SourceForge
+- GitLab

+**Docker:**

+Containers
+: Like a lightweight virtual machine in which libraries and aapplications can be installed.
+This isolates the application from the host machine, to prevent conflicts.
+Containers are also less resource-intensive than VMs.

+Unlike a VM, a container can share resources with the host machine, like the RAM, CPU, and storage.
+Docker is the most popular container host.

+- Docker-compose.yml files load one or more containers and connect them using virtural networks or shared file mappings.
+- DOCKERFILE is a set of instructions to create a new container, usually by editing an existing container.